 In this Edition:

-- New publications and presentations
+- New year and continued growth

-- International symposia "Streamlining Drug Discovery"
+- International symposia - "Streamlining Drug Discovery"

 - Where to meet us